 Buying a mailing list made easy

-The path to finding a good mailing list is not always easy.
-You can’t just buy any mailing list; you need to find one that fits your campaign’s specific needs.
-The success of your campaign hinges on the quality of your address information.
+The path to finding a good mailing list is sometimes confusing.
+You can’t just buy any old mailing list; you need to find one that fits your campaign’s specific needs.
+The success of your campaign depends on the quality of your address information.

 And once you have a mailing list, here are instructions to build a mailing list using Excel.

 How do I buy a mailing list?
-First find your target audience
+Find your target audience first

 Examples of segmentation in mailing lists include location-specific demographics.
-This is where your audience lives, like in a specific ZIP code or in a specific state.
+These are where your audience lives, like in a specific ZIP code or in a specific state.

 Other types of segmentation include sales stage segmentation for new or returning customers, business segmentation for reaching companies, or even hobby segmentation that you can use to reach enthusiasts in your field.